SilencedPlayz/resourcepacks/gridform_v3/Readme.md

 # Grid Action Form v3
 Adds a grid layout form template that has a max of 45 buttons (9x5 grid), and each button can have custom background color such as default, red, purple, and green.

+**NOTE**: The buttons that doesn't have icons will not show on the form, best for making layouts with extra spaces.

 ## Screenshot
 ![img](./Screenshot_20251224-025519.jpg)